transparency-dev/witness/README.md

 ## Overview

-This repository contains libraries and binaries for running witnesses.
+A witness is an entity which helps to prevent split-view attacks by transprarency logs (tlogs).
-A witness verifies that logs are evolving in an append-only manner and counter-signs checkpoints that represent an append-only evolution from any previously witnessed checkpoints.
+It does this by verifying that tlogs are evolving in an append-only manner, and counter-signs checkpoints that represent an append-only evolution from any previously witnessed checkpoints.

-These witnessed checkpoints can be consumed by clients that want protection against split-views.
+Clients of tlogs can use these countersignatures to ensure that they are not being targeted by a log wanting to present a different view of the entries it contains to that seen by others.
+See below for a more detailed explanation.

-The signature format used is [`cosignature/v1`](https://C2SP.org/tlog-cosignature@v1.0.0-rc.1).
+This repository contains libraries and binaries for running witnesses which comply with the [`tlog-witness` spec](https://C2SP.org/tlog-witness) and can integrate with the [public witness network](https://witness-network.org).

 Users wishing to run this should start with the [OmniWitness](./cmd/omniwitness/).